diegomics/GEP2/README.md

 **First run takes longer** as containers need to be built.

+Load the conda environment like `conda activate GEP2_env` and in the GEP2 folder run:

 #### On HPC/Server/Cluster using [Slurm](https://slurm.schedmd.com/):
 ```bash
 nohup snakemake --profile execution/slurm &